Host a Terraria Server on Your Linode

 Attach to the Console

-In the course of running your server, you may need to attach to the console to do things like kick players or change the message of the day.
-To do so, use the
+In the course of running your server, you may need to attach to the console to do things like kick players or change the message of the day (MOTD).
+To enter the Terraria server console with the

 sudo terrariad attach

 help to get a list of commands.
 Once you’re done, use the keyboard shortcut CTRL+A then D to detach from the screen session and leave it running in the background.
-Screen recognizes many different keyboard shortcuts so refer to the documentation on its default key bindings for more information.
+More keyboard shortcuts for Screen can be found in the Screen default key bindings documentation.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.